teifip/nest-rest/README.md

 Initiates a token revocation request. `token` must be passed as string.

-> Access tokens have long term validity (10 years).
+> Access tokens have long term validity.
 It is really a good practice to revoke them when not needed any longer.

 If present, `callback` must be a function that expects `(error, result)` as input parameters.
 Otherwise, if `callback` is not present, then `oauth2.revokeToken()` returns a promise to resolve `result` or to catch `error`.